-The frame is the backbone of any building, so when choosing a construction material it must be both safe and secure.
-Steel and wood framing both have pros and cons such as cost, longevity, sustainability, and flexibility during the construction process.
+The frame is the backbone of any building, so when choosing a construction material, it must be both safe and secure.
+Steel and wood framing both have pros and cons, such as cost, longevity, sustainability, and flexibility during the construction process.
 Let’s take a look.

 The Ability to Customise Your Design